Ivo-Balbaert/The_Way_to_Jai/book/06A_bool_and_number_types.md

 If there is information loss, you can _truncate_ the bits you don't care about, when you are very sure nothing wrong will happen:
 **cast, trunc(type)**

-!!
-At this time (Jan 2023), math bounds checks are not yet implemented: casting checks for overflow, when the compiler can check it with constant values.
+!! check ??
+At this time (Jan 2026), math bounds checks are not yet implemented: casting checks for overflow, when the compiler can check it with constant values.
 For an example of overflow, see 26.19_modify4.
-One way of taking care of this with polymorph procedures is to write an #modify that checks the type, see § 26.10 !!
+One way of taking care of this with polymorph procedures is to write an #modify that checks the type, see § 26.10 !

 ### 6.2.5 - Autocasting with xx
 Automatic casting can be used when the compiler can infer what casting has to take place at a certain moment, this is indicated with **xx**:
 xx variable;   	// autocast variable to whatever type is needed
 Example:
-`b = xx c;`
+`b = xx c;`     // autocast c to the type of b

 But with xx the run-time casting checks are still in place.
 `b = xx a;`
-fails with the same previous error as when doing a cast(u8) a;
+fails with the same previous error as when doing: cast(u8) a;

 In the float to int example, this works but truncates:
 `e = xx pi;`